Chef CV Examples, Template & Writing Guide for 2025

 - Use those matched points to write a personal statement targeted to the chef job you’re applying for.

-And if you’re just starting out and writing a chef CV then do this:
+And if you’re just starting out and writing a chef CV, then do this:

-- Combine those skills with passion for the role and the industry, and knowledge about the employer to prove that you’re a great fit.
+- Combine those skills with a passion for the role and the industry, and knowledge about the employer to prove that you’re a great fit.

 - Then write it all up in a personal profile targeted to the job.